galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 >
 > >  <warning-title>Galaxy can't display properly file with too many columns</warning-title>
 > >
 > > Too avoid having web interface issues, Galaxy is not displaying tabulated files with "beautifull" columns visualization when number of clumns is big.
-That's why here we are showing the preview of the datzaset from the history.
+That's why here we are showing the preview of the dataset from the history.
 > >
 > {: .warning}
 >